Link

 Example:

-Read all items in with status 20 in a company and set the status to 90 for then
+Read all items in with status 20 in a company and set the status to 90 for them

 void deprecateItems() {